 Fees and Commissions

 As mentioned above, CIBC Investor’s Edge offers trades as low as $6.95.
 On top of that CIBC has a collection of more than 2,000 mutual funds that it does not charge commissions on.
+This is a huge deal in Canada, where mutual fund fees can be expensive.
 As long as you keep a balance of at least $10,000 in your non-registered investment account, you don’t have to worry about fees.

 I also like the no fee dividend reinvestment plan offered by CIBC Investor’s Edge.
 You are able to reinvest the dividends of hundreds of stocks in Canada and the United States without worrying about the extra cost.
 You can get a better idea of what you might end up paying in commissions with the commission calculator offered by CIBC.